Blue Rock Springs: The Voice of a Killer

 Coming Up: The Hooded Phantom

 Next week, we dive into Lake Berryessa, where a hooded phantom stalks in broad daylight on September 27, 1969.
 Picture this: Bryan Hartnell, a college kid spending a relaxing afternoon with Cecelia Shepard, a bright nursing student, when a stocky figure in a black hood – complete with that creepy crossed-circle – slashes with a knife.
-Ten wounds for her, six for him, and a phone booth taunt to follow.
+Nine wounds for her, six for him, and a phone booth taunt to follow.
 Was the hood a cunning disguise or just more Zodiac drama?
 Stay tuned.

 Did Darlene know her killer, making Lake Herman a rehearsal?
 Or was she prey in his random hunt?
 Those headlights – her desperate signal, or could Mageau have gasped a prompt in his agony?
 Drop your thoughts below or on X with #ZodiacKiller.